jevgenik/manuals/source/files/useful.rst

 * `Google Colab <https://colab.research.google.com/>`_  is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources, including GPUs and TPUs.

+* `Rerun <https://rerun.io/>`_ is an SDK, time-series database, and visualizer for temporal and multimodal data.
+It’s used in fields like robotics, spatial computing, 2D/3D simulation, and finance to verify, debug, and explain.

 Design and Prototyping